-"Coxswain" refers to any person controlling the MASS, either remotely (depending on the category of control applicable to the vessel during an operation) or to a person controlling the vessel/craft from an onboard control station during any period of operation under direct manned control (e.g. pilotage).
+"Coxswain" refers to any person controlling the MASS, either remotely (depending on the category of control applicable to the MASS during an operation) or to a person controlling the MASS from an onboard control station during any period of operation under direct manned control (e.g. pilotage).